Blanca Suárez: Media and personal life

-Suárez was named the Most Searched Performer on the Internet by the Fotogramas in 2011 and 2014, and was voted out as the best dressed celebrity at the 26th Goya Awards.
-In November of the same year, she was named the Woman of the Year by the Spanish edition of GQ.
+Suárez was named the Most Searched For Performer on the Internet by the Fotogramas in 2011 and 2014, and was voted the best dressed celebrity at the 26th Goya Awards.
+In November of the same year, she was named Woman of the Year by the Spanish edition of GQ.

 Suárez was in a relationship with actor Javier Pereira from 2008 to 2010.
 She then dated and lived with her Winning Streak co-star Miguel Ángel Silvestre from 2011 to 2014.
 In 2014, Suárez briefly dated Spanish pop rock musician Dani Martín.
 From 2015 to 2017, she was in a relationship with actor Joel Bosqued.
-Later from March 2018 to October 2019, she was in another relationship with Mario Casas.
+Later, from March 2018 to October 2019, she was in a relationship with Mario Casas.

 For the past three years Suarez has been in a relationship with the actor Javier Rey.